 If you opt for German health insurance, check out the HanseMerkur.
 They offer travel insurance for foreign guests and have different plans.
 For example, the price for one trip up to 30 days costs 51 €uro.
 But they have more complete plans, also for long-term stays in Germany.

-Like I said, have a look at their website and see if they have a suitable plan for you.
+As I said, have a look at their website and see if they have a suitable plan for you.

 In case of any other emergency, you can dial the phone number 112 around the clock to get in touch with any emergency service such as the police, the firefighters, or an ambulance.
 You can call from landlines as well as any mobile network free of charge.

-Every town, city, county, and federal country have its own tourist information service.
+Every town, city, county and federal country has its own tourist information service.
 As I wrote posts on many interesting destinations in Germany, I always added the contact details of the respective tourist information.
 Nonetheless, I cannot do that for every German Hamlet just in case.
 If you don’t find what you’re looking for on my blog, you’ll find it on google, and also the German National Tourist Board will be happy to assist: